Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The bottom line

 Most viral microplastics statistics are built on a real study — but the sticky version usually inflates a particle count into a weighed mass, or upgrades a correlation into a cause.
-The detections are largely trustworthy: plastic particles really are in bottled water, salt, tea, blood, the placenta, and brain tissue.
+The detections are largely trustworthy: plastic particles really are in bottled water, salt, tea, the placenta, and breast milk.
 The exaggerations are the credit card of plastic per week, the plastic spoon in your skull, and the flat claims that microplastics “cause” heart attacks or infertility.
-Cite the finding, not the headline, and reduce exposure where it is cheap — starting with bottled water.
+And as of 2026 there is a third category worth holding separately: findings that rest on pyrolysis-GC-MS measurements of polyethylene in tissue — brain and blood above all — where the technique itself is under peer-reviewed challenge and the numbers should be treated as provisional.
+Cite the finding and the method, not the headline, and reduce exposure where it is cheap — starting with bottled water.

 Explore Related Topics